Loki-Astari/geeky-nextjs/content/posts/NisseV1.md

 }
 ```

-The `main()` entry point to the application simply gets (and validates) input from the user to initialize the server.
-If everything looks good then a `WebServer` object is created and the application dispatch loop is started by calling `run()`.
+The `main()` function obtains and validates user input to initialize the server.
+If everything is in order, it creates a `WebServer` object and starts the application dispatch loop by calling `run()`.

-Two main things to notice.
+Here are two main points to note:

-1. Web Applications, unlike most beginner tutorials, are event driven and will have a "dispatch loop" that calls user code when things happen rather than executing a sequential list of commands (we will get more into events later).
-In this example we represent the "dispatch loop" with the function `run()` and it hides all the details.
-Normally frameworks allow you to register user code to be executed on specific events (we will get there but this is still a simple app).
-Just imagine that we have user code that executes when a connection is made to the server.
+1. Unlike most beginner tutorials, web applications are event-driven.
+They operate with a "dispatch loop" that executes user code when events occur, rather than following a sequential list of commands.
+In this example, the `run()` function represents the dispatch loop and manages all the underlying details.
+Typically, frameworks allow you to register user code for specific events, but since this is a simple application, it simply handles an HTTP request.

-2. I use exceptions for critical error handling.
-I know a lot of engineers think exceptions are bad because they hide the flow of control (and I agree to an extent).
-But I like to use exceptions (judiciously) as they reduce the amount of error handling code that is explicitly needed when critical issues forces you to shut down the application.
-In my opinion it is important to correctly unwind the stack and make sure that all appropriate destructors are called to release any resources, thus `abort()`/`exit()` are not usually appropriate in C++ applications (unlike C).
-To this end you **MUST** catch exceptions in `main()`; it is implementation defined if the stack is unwound if an exception escapes the `main()` function, so catch the exception in `main()`, this forces the stack to be correctly unwound, generate any appropriate messages and logging then re-throw the exceptions.
-Re-throwing the exception allows the OS to take any appropriate actions it needs to do when an application exits with an exception.
+2. I use exceptions to handle critical errors.
+Many engineers believe exceptions are problematic because they obscure control flow (and I partially agree).
+However, I prefer using exceptions judiciously, as they reduce the amount of explicit error-handling code required for serious issues that necessitate application shutdown.
+It is essential to unwind the stack correctly and ensure all relevant destructors are called to release resources; therefore, `abort()` and `exit()` are usually inappropriate in C++ applications (unlike in C).
+For this reason, you **MUST** catch exceptions in `main()`, as it is implementation-defined whether the stack unwinds if an exception escapes the `main()` function.
+By catching the exception in `main()`, you ensure the stack unwinds correctly, and all destructors are called.
+Then, you can generate appropriate messages and logs before rethrowing the exceptions.
+Rethrowing allows the OS to take necessary actions when the application exits abnormally.

 ### Socket Code

 The socket code is all C code (and thus in the global namespace).
-So you will see in my code that all C code is prefixed by `::`.
-Eg creating a server end socket I call `::socket()`, `::bind()`, `::listen()` and `::accept()` this is to make sure there is no accidents in calling similar named methods.
+You will see in my code that all C code is prefixed by `::`.
+For example, when creating a server-end socket, I call `::socket(),` `::bind(),` `::listen()`, and `::accept()`.
+This ensures that I do not accidentally call similarly named methods.

-A lot of the code in this example is simply creating and handling sockets and doing a rudimentary job of checking and handling basic errors that could be generated by these functions; class [Server](https://github.com/Loki-Astari/NisseBlogCode/blob/master/V1/NisseV1.cpp#L230-L280) is 50 lines and class [Socket](https://github.com/Loki-Astari/NisseBlogCode/blob/master/V1/NisseV1.cpp#L282-L470) is another 200 lines and represents at least a third of the code.
-I bring this up because there are many C++ wrapper libraries that wrap this C interface and provide a much simpler and cleaner interface and have much better error handling than I have hacked together for this example.
+A lot of the code in this example is simply creating and handling sockets and doing a rudimentary job of checking and handling basic errors that these functions could generate; class [Server](https://github.com/Loki-Astari/NisseBlogCode/blob/master/V1/NisseV1.cpp#L230-L280) is 50 lines and class [Socket](https://github.com/Loki-Astari/NisseBlogCode/blob/master/V1/NisseV1.cpp#L282-L470) is another 200 lines and represents at least a third of the code.
+I bring this up because many C++ wrapper libraries exist that wrap this C interface and provide a much simpler and cleaner interface and have much better error handling than I have hacked together for this example.

 ### So What is Missing?

-Though the WebServer can handle a limited number of simultaneous requests they will all be processed sequentially.
-The problem here is that sending data over a network is orders of magnitude slower than most other operations that the server could be doing.
-Thus most of the time the server is blocked waiting for confirmation that its writes have succeeded when it could use this time to start working on another request.
+Though the web-server can handle a limited number of simultaneous requests, they will all be processed sequentially.
+The problem is that sending data over a network is orders of magnitude slower than most other operations the server could perform; therefore, when handling a request, the server is usually blocked, waiting for confirmation that its writes have succeeded, when it could utilize this time to work on another request.